fal-ai/serverless-vscode/README.md

 ### Known limitations and issues

+- A system Python and virtualenv needs to be available.
 - Python environment is not restored when a file with no isolated functions is opened.
 - Functions with arguments are not supported yet when running from the editor.